If you’ve noticed your parrot biting its feet, you’re likely wondering what’s behind this behavior or if it’s a problem that needs to be resolved.

 - Black spots on the beak and toenails

 Why Do Birds Bite Each Other’s Feet?

-Sadly, some parrots never get along with each other, no matter how hard you try to socialize them.
-If your parrots constantly peck at each other’s feet, it may be time to separate them.
+Some parrots will never get along with each other, no matter how much you socialize them.
+If your parrots constantly peck at each other’s feet, it may be necessary to separate them.

 While foot biting may look harmless, it can signify a health or behavioral problem.